Skip to main content

 Internal target

-• Internal device running Windows
+• Windows

-• Internal device running Linux
+• Linux

-Vulnerabilities present locally on the machine that might not necessarily be found through an external scan. eg. vulnerable software versions, misconfigured security preferences and incomplete updates.
+Vulnerabilities present locally on the machine that might not necessarily be found through an external scan. eg, vulnerable software versions, misconfigured security preferences, and incomplete updates.

 This is important as part of a thorough security posture to ensure that all vulnerabilities are accounted for